What is Business Expansion? Your Guide to International Growth

 Online Expansion

 Digital technology enables companies to reach global customers without a physical presence.
 Setting up an e-commerce platform opens new markets at a lower cost.
 However, compliance with local tax and e-commerce regulations remains essential.
-Companies targeting European consumers, for example, must be GDPR compliant to avoid fines.
+Companies targeting European consumers, for example, must be GDPR-compliant to avoid fines.

 Organic Growth vs. Mergers and Acquisitions (M&A)